john-itcsolutions/cheirrs/README.md

 You should see the single user's details.
 __________________________________________________________________

-## Getting PostGIS and Open Street Map
+## Getting PostGIS and Open Street Maps

 Inside your postgresql Master